JoshData/python-email-validator/README.rst

 Normalization
 -------------

-The use of Unicode in email addreses introduced a normalization problem.
+The use of Unicode in email addresses introduced a normalization problem.
 Different Unicode strings can look identical and have the same semantic meaning to the user.
 The ``email`` field returned on successful validation provides the correctly normalized form of the given email address:

 ::

+    v = validate_email(email)
-    email = validate_email(email)['email']
+    email = v['email']

 Because you may get an email address in a variety of forms, you ought to replace it with its normalized form immediately prior to going into your database